Wayside: The Movie: Characters

 Todd (voiced by Michael Cera), a transfer student to Mrs. Jewls' class on the 30th floor of Wayside School.
 The movie follows his misadventure to adapt and to Wayside's offbeat academic structure and his attempt to rescue his new class.
-He is supported by Maurecia (Denise Oliver), a tomboy who always wears roller-skates and has an crush on Todd, Myron (Martin Villafana), a vain and self-centered student who tries to be reappointed as class president, and Dana (Lisa Ng), a Type A enthusiastic character that acts as Myron's campaign manager.
+He is supported by Maurecia (Denise Oliver), a tomboy who always wears roller-skates and has a crush on Todd, Myron (Martin Villafana), a vain and self-centered student who tries to be reappointed as class president, and Dana (Lisa Ng), a Type A enthusiastic character that acts as Myron's campaign manager.
 The school faculty include Mrs. Jewls (Kathy Najimy), the quirky, energetic teacher of the 30th floor; Principal Kidswatter (Kedar Brown), the selfish principal of Wayside; Louis (Sergio Di Zio), the caretaker of the school; Miss Mush (Jayne Eastwood), the school's cafeteria lady who doesn't know how to cook.
 Besides Todd, Louis appears to be the most "normal" character in the movie.